 Current Literature and Resources

-American College of Obstetricians and Gynecologists, Exercising During Pregnancy Answers to frequently asked questions regarding exercise during pregnancy.
+American Congress of Obstetricians and Gynecologists, Exercising During Pregnancy.
+Answers to frequently asked questions regarding exercise during pregnancy.
 Additional educational FAQs available on the ACOG Patient page.

-American College of Obstetricians and Gynecologists, Committee Opinion 267 ACOG's official guidance and safety recommendations for exercise during pregnancy and postpartum periods.
-Reaffirmed in 2009.
+American Congress of Obstetricians and Gynecologists, Committee Opinion 650.
+ACOG's official guidance and safety recommendations for exercise during pregnancy and postpartum periods.
+Revised DEC 2015.
+(Pending link approval)

-Armed Forces Operational OBGYN Instructions and Orders Guidance from all the miltary services on Obstetrics and Gynecology Instructions
+Armed Forces Operational OBGYN Instructions and Orders.
+Guidance from all the military services on Obstetrics and Gynecology Instructions

 Exercising For Two.
 A study was presented at the Experimental Biology 2011 meeting in Washington by researchers from the Kansas City University of Medicine and Biosciences.
 Findings indicate that babies born to mothers who exercised while pregnant were found to have healthier hearts than other infants a full month after delivery.
 Amazing research for those involved in promoting the benefits of exercise late into pregnancy!